Oceans77/baseball-perdiction-model/README.md

 ## 🙏 Acknowledgments

 - MLB Stats API for providing free access to baseball data
+- OpenWeatherMap for weather data integration
+- The Odds API for betting market data
 - The open source community for excellent Python libraries

 ---

-**🎉 Ready to predict some baseball games?
-Start with `make setup` and you'll be ranking teams in minutes!**
+**🎉 Ready to predict baseball games with enhanced accuracy?
+Start with `make enhanced-setup` and you'll be analyzing matchups with weather and betting data in minutes!**